mpounsett/3-DNS-Protocol/DNS3-RR-Protocol.md

 zone file are indications of intention to sign/unsign/update the DS records of the domain in the parent zone.
 This means the proceeding of the action is not determined by who issued the request.
 Therefore, authorization is out of the scope.
-Registries and registrars who plan to provide this service can, however, implement their own policy such as IP white listing, API key, etc.
+Registries and Registrars who plan to provide this service can, however, implement their own policy such as IP white listing, API key, etc.

 ## Base URL Locator

-The base URL for registries or registrars who want to provide this service to DNS Operators can be made auto-discoverable as an RDAP extension.
+The base URL for registries or Registrars who want to provide this service to DNS Operators can be made auto-discoverable as an RDAP extension.

 ## CDS resource